spaydar/Data-Pipelines-with-Apache-Airflow/README.md

 ###### DAG

-The data pipeline uses a single DAG, which implements the following requirements in its `default parameters`:
+The data pipeline uses a single DAG for each task, which implements the following requirements in its default parameters:

 - The DAG does not have dependencies on past runs
 - On failure, a task is retried 3 times